For those wondering about the breaking strength of particular diameter fishing lines, we have all the answers.

-What Is Drag On a Fishing Reel?
+What Is Drag on a Fishing Reel?

 The drag on a fishing reel is a device or setting that determines at what level of strain the reel spool will spin and release line.
 Set very light, the drag will allow the spool to spin and release line with light pressure.
 Screw it up tighter and it won’t release until there is fair bit of pressure being applied by the fish.

 You should think about the fishing conditions when you set your drag.
-First consider the strength of the fish – for species that can really pull you need to set the drag so they can rip off some line without the line breaking.
+First, consider the strength of the fish – for species that can really pull you need to set the drag so they can rip off some line without the line breaking.
 This is particularly true for fish that fight in bursts.

 But you also want to be conscious of the hazards in the area.
-If you are fishing near a dock with pylons or on a flat near a reef, you know where the fish is going to head when its hooked.
+If you are fishing near a dock with pylons or on a flat near a reef, you know where the fish is going to head when it’s hooked.
 You’ll need to crank up the drag or the fish will do you on the pylons or reef.

-Six pound test line, whether it is braided line, mono or fluoro, is a good choice of breaking strain for fishing for trout, walleye, smallmouth bass and other similar sized species.
+Six-pound test line, whether it is braided line, mono, or fluoro, is a good choice of breaking strain for fishing for trout, walleye, smallmouth bass, and other similar-sized species.
 It is relatively thin, as can be seen in the chart above, for fish that are can be leader shy but it is strong enough to withstand powerful runs.
-It’s probably overkill for crappie and panfish (although you could easily get away with it) and not quite strong enough for largemouth bass, steelhead, salmon and other more powerful fish.
+It’s probably overkill for crappie and panfish (although you could easily get away with it) and not quite strong enough for largemouth bass, steelhead, salmon, and other more powerful fish.

 The answer to this is “it depends”.
 The strongest line in terms of pounds per unit of line diameter is braided fishing line.
-A braided fishing line of a particular diameter has a much higher breaking strain then a mono or fluorocarbon line of the same line diameter.
+A braided fishing line of a particular diameter has a much higher breaking strain than a mono or fluorocarbon line of the same line diameter.

 Fluoro lines are often used as leader material.
-Fluorocarbon leader is strong, relatively thin and almost invisible underwater.
+Fluorocarbon leader is strong, relatively thin, and almost invisible underwater.